JoseOcampo02/proteus-test-case-generator/README.md

 By tentative, the project contains early versions of these features, but these have yet to be fully finalized.

 - Graphical User Interface
-  - The GUI appears through the ``G` Flag, but functionality between GUI and Test Case Generator have yet to be implemented.
+  - The GUI appears through the `-G` Flag, but functionality between GUI and Test Case Generator have yet to be implemented.
 - Shell Interpreter
   - The interpreter appears through the `-S` flag, but functionality between Interpreter and Test Case Generator have yet to be implemented.
 - Auto-Compilation